themando/lumos/README.md

 If you implement this platform, please use the following citation:

 `Adarsh, Vivek, Michael Nekrasov, Ellen Zegura, and Elizabeth Belding.
-"Packet-level overload estimation in LTE networks using passive measurements."
+"Packet-level Overload Estimation in LTE Networks using Passive Measurements."
 In Proceedings of the Internet Measurement Conference, pp. 158-164.
 2019.`

 ```